Fringed by the Carpathian Mountains and adorned with colourful Baroque buildings, Brasov looks like something straight out of a fairy tale.

 If you’re only visiting Brasov for a few hours and want to see the main highlights, I highly recommend joining a walking tour with a local guide.

-This 3-hour tour of Brasov offers a great immersion into the city’s history and includes stops at several landmarks, including the City Hall, the Orthodox Church and the Black Church.
+Most Brasov walking tours include stops at landmarks such as the City Hall, the Orthodox Church and the Black Church.

 2. Explore the Council Square

-Located at the heart of the Old Town is Piata Sfatului, or the Council Square, which is ringed by elegant buildings with pastel facades and russet-tile roofs.
+Located at the heart of the Old Town is Piata Sfatului, or the Council Square, which is ringed by elegant buildings with pastel facades.

 3. Hit the shops